 - 8 oz.
 Heinen’s Italian shredded cheese blend

 - 1/2 cup whole milk (Add more if the sauce is too thick.)

 - 2 tsp.
 Dijon mustard

 - Place bratwursts in a 9×9 baking dish and pour ginger beer over top.
 Wrap in plastic wrap and let them chill in the fridge for about 2 hours.

-- After 2 hours, preheat grill to 375˚F. Spray grilling surface with a little olive oil spray so the brats don’t stick.
+- After 2 hours, preheat the grill to 375˚F. Spray grilling surface with olive oil spray so the brats don’t stick.
 Place brats and Italian sausage on the grill, close the lid and let cook for 4-5 minutes per side.
-When they are done cooking and have nice grill marks, turn off your grill and let them hang out in there to keep warm.
+When they are done cooking and have nice grill marks, turn off the grill and let them hang out in there to keep warm.

 - To a skillet, add 3 Tbsp. of butter over medium heat.
 Once the butter has melted, whisk in the flour.
 Once the flour has fully dissolved, add the remaining ginger beer with the butter and flour mixture.

 - Turn the heat up and bring the mixture to a simmer.
 Add the cheeses, milk, Dijon mustard, paprika and salt.
 Bring the heat back down to low and mix until the cheese is melted and everything becomes silky and smooth.
 If the sauce is too thick, add another ¼ cup of milk.

 - For the peppers and onions, heat 1 Tbsp. of butter in a skillet over medium heat.
 Add sliced onion and peppers to the butter and sprinkle with salt and pepper.
 Sauté the peppers and onions for about 5 minutes while tossing them in the butter throughout the cook time.
 Cover and turn the heat down to low and let cook for a few more minutes until soft, but not mushy.